• Skip to primary navigation

 Notes

-• Note 4 If you want really hard crunchy biscuits, don't use a cookie scoop.
+• Note 4 - Technique:ย If you want really hard crunchy biscuits, don't use a cookie scoop.
 Use your two hands, grab a portion of the batter out, roll into a ball, place on the baking tray, then press down with your finger tips.
 If you want chewy biscuits with a soft center, use a cookie scoop, spoon the batter onto the baking tray and gently press to flatten slightly.

 Nutrition